Hindsight-Technology/documentation/other/legal/agreements/msa.rst

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE MAXIMUM CUMULATIVE AND AGGREGATE LIABILITY OF HINDSIGHT TECHNOLOGIES LLC
-AND ITS AFFILIATES, SUBSIDIARIES AND RELATED COMPANIES, AND THEIR EMPLOYEES, OFFICERS, DIRECTORS, REPRESENTATIVES, AND AGENTS FOR ALL COSTS, LOSSES OR DAMAGES FROM CLAIMS ARISING UNDER OR RELATED IN ANY WAY TO THIS AGREEMENT, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE) OR OTHERWISE, IS LIMITED TO CUSTOMER'S DIRECT DAMAGES ONLY AND SHALL NOT EXCEED THE TOTAL AMOUNTS PAID BY
+AND ITS AFFILIATES, SUBSIDIARIES AND RELATED COMPANIES, AND THEIR EMPLOYEES, OFFICERS, DIRECTORS, REPRESENTATIVES, AND AGENTS FOR ALL COSTS, LOSSES OR DAMAGES FROM CLAIMS ARISING UNDER OR RELATED IN ANY WAY TO THIS AGREEMENT, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE) OR OTHERWISE, IS LIMITED TO CUSTOMER'S DIRECT DAMAGES ONLY AND SHALL NOT EXCEED FIFTY PERCENT (50%) OF THE TOTAL AMOUNTS PAID BY
 CUSTOMER UNDER THIS AGREEMENT, DURING THE IMMEDIATE TWELVE (12) MONTH PERIOD PRECEDING THE CLAIM.

 FURTHER, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL EITHER BE LIABLE TO THE OTHER FOR SPECIAL,